viclw17/viclw17.github.io/_posts/2024-07-20-glsl-cornellbox-breakdown-p2.md

 <img src="{{ site.url }}/images/2024-07-20-glsl-cornellbox-breakdown-p2\IMG_1002.jpeg" style="display:block; margin:auto;" width="300">

-More detailed explanation can refer to this amazing [article](https://graphics.stanford.edu/courses/cs348b-06/homework4/cameraexplained.pdf):
+More detailed explanation can refer to this amazing article [Why You Weight Your Camera Rays the Way You Probably Did](https://graphics.stanford.edu/courses/cs348b-06/homework4/cameraexplained.pdf).
+And similar quote from [Source](https://graphics.stanford.edu/wikis/cs348b-07/Assignment3):

 > GenerateRay returns a weight for the generated ray.
-The radiance incident along the ray from the scene is modulated by this weight before adding the contribution to the Film. **You will need to compute the correct weight to ensure that the irradiance estimate produced by pbrt is unbiased.** That is, the expected value of the estimate is the actual value of the irradiance integral.
+The radiance incident along the ray from the scene is modulated by this weight **before adding the contribution to the Film**.

+> **You will need to compute the correct weight to ensure that the irradiance estimate produced by pbrt is unbiased.** That is, the expected value of the estimate is the actual value of the **irradiance integral**.
 Note that the weight depends upon the sampling scheme used.
-[Source](https://graphics.stanford.edu/wikis/cs348b-07/Assignment3)

 <!--
 <embed src="https://graphics.stanford.edu/courses/cs348b-06/homework4/cameraexplained.pdf" style="display:block; margin:auto; " width="600" height="400" type="application/pdf"> -->